 Right.

-And the same rules have to apply to right-wing demonstrations and left-wing demonstrations.
+And the same rules have to apply to right-wing demonstrations, left-wing demonstrations.

-What I don't understand is why we ignored the five hundred and seventy-four riots in the summer of twenty twenty that the media in the left told us were mostly peaceful and thousands of cops injured, billions of property damage, and uh a couple of dozen dead Americans in that process.
+What I don't understand is why we ignored the 574 riots in the summer of 2020 that the media and the left told us were mostly peaceful and thousands of cops injured, billions of property damaged, and a couple of dozen dead Americans in that process.

 I've said the same thing.